ubernostrum/django-registration/docs/views.rst

    .. attribute:: template_name

-      The template to use for user activation.
+      The template to use after failed user activation.
 Should be a string.
-Default value is ``registration/activate.html``.
+Default value is
+      ``registration/activation_failed.html``.

    .. method:: get_success_url(user)